RangerMauve/hyper-sdk/README.md

 ### `const drive = Hyperdrive(keyOrName, opts)`

-This initializes a Hyperdrive (aka a Dat drive), the SDK will begin finding peers for it and will de-duplicate calls to initializing the same drive more than once.
+This initializes a Hyperdrive, the SDK will begin finding peers for it and will de-duplicate calls to initializing the same drive more than once.

 - `keyOrName`: This **must** be provided.
-It's either a Dat URL / key or a string identifying the name.
+It's either a `hyper://` URL / key or a string identifying the name.
 If you want to have a writable drive, you can use the name to generate one and use the name later to get the same drive back without having to save the key somewhere.
 - `opts`: These are the options for configuring the hyperdrive.
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
   - `secretKey`: A secret key for granting write access.
 This can be useful when restoring backups.